bloxstreet/support/guides/training-guide.md

 **Trainer:** *To dispense a slush, simply place the COLD CUP under the desired flavor.*

+**At this point, take your LRs back to the cafe counter.**

-**Trainer:** *To use the CafePOS system, scan your Staff Card on the screen to sign in.*
+**Trainer:** *To use the POS system, scan your BloxStreet Staff Card on the screen to sign in.*

-**Trainer:** *Once signed in, scan any items the customer has ordered, and click "Finish Transaction".
+**Trainer:** *Once signed in, scan any items the customer has ordered, and click "Finish Transaction."
 The customer will be required to tap their Cash Card on the reader.*

-**Trainer:** *If the payment is declined, inform the customer you cannot serve them as they cannot afford what they ordered.
-You can remove items from the order or press "Void Transaction" to clear them all."
+**Trainer:** *If the payment is declined, you cannot serve the customer, as they cannot afford what they ordered.*

+**Trainer:** *If this occurs, remove the items from the order or press "Void Transaction."*

-**Trainer:** *Remember to sign out once you're done, never leave a terminal signed in.*
+**Trainer:** *Be sure to sign out once you are finished.
+Never leave a terminal signed in.*

-**Trainer:** *Now that you’ve seen how to make drinks, it’s time for you to have a turn.
-Remember to use your greeting.
+**Trainer:** *Now that you have seen how to make drinks, it is time for you to have a turn.
 If you need assistance in this test, you are welcome to ask me.*

 **Trainer:** *We will now begin this test.
-Once you have prepared your items, do NOT hand them to me until I provide additional instructions.*

-**Trainer:** *You may now state your greetings.*
+I will approach each of you individually.
+When I do, be sure to state your greeting.*

-**Wait for all LRs to state their greetings before stating the order.**
+**Wait for the LR to state their greeting.
+Begin the test once they do.**

 **Trainer:**  *Hi!
 Could I get a Regular Coffee and a Cherry Slush?*

-**Wait for a response and the order.
-Once everyone has prepared the items, go up to each LR and ask for it to be handed using the handto system.
-Follow the procedure under ‘Cafe Test’ if an LR gives the wrong order.
-If an LR is unable to hand their items, run the :showtools or :viewtools command.**
+**Assist the LR as needed.
+Follow the procedure under ‘Cafe Test’ if an LR gives the wrong order.**

-**_If they pass, proceed.
+**_If they pass, proceed to the next LR.
 If they fail, use the line below._**

 **Trainer:** *Unfortunately, you have failed this training session due to (reason).
 You are always welcome to attend another session.*